Peedee01/Game-Project-Bond/readme.md

 SET-UP:

-CHARACTER CLASS
+PLAYER CLASS
+Contains all the elements of the player
+- the speed of the player
-- x: the position of the character. (horizontal axis)
+- the width and height of the player
-- y: the position of the character. (vertical axis)
+- the HTML element of the player
-- speed: the speed of the character.
+- the position left and top of the player (startposition)
-- width: the width of the character.
+- the direction of the player which eventually wil be decided by the move method
-- height: the height of the character.
+- the move method that controls the movements of the player
-- element: the html element.

--> This class will be extended in the player and in the villain class

 GAME CLASS
 Controls all the game logic and mechanics.

 - isGameOver: Boolean to indicate if the game has ended.
-- player: Instance of the player object.
-- villains: Array to manage villains.
 - lives: Player's remaining lives.
 - level: Current game level.
 - gameArea: HTML element representing the game area.